mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/channels_docker.rst

 Editing Channels
 ----------------

-If you want to edit individual channels by their greyscale component, you will need to manually separate a layer.
+If you want to edit individual channels by their grayscale component, you will need to manually separate a layer.
 This can be done with a series of commands with the layer docker.

 #.
 Select the layer you want to break apart.
 #.
 Go to :menuselection:`Image --> Separate Image`